hedata/personal/content/publication/pensions/index.md

 ---
 title: "Auswirkungen von finanziellen Anreizen auf das Pensionsantrittsalter.
-Eine Analyse mit dem Mikrosimulationsmodell IREA; Endbericht; Studie im Auftrag des Bundesministeriums für Finanzen."
+Eine Analyse mit dem Mikrosimulationsmodell IREA"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here